c0derabbit/Projects/README.md

 A list of practical projects that anyone can solve in any programming language (See [solutions](https://github.com/thekarangoel/Projects-Solutions)).
 These projects are divided in multiple categories, and each category has its own folder.
+**My solutions are in the [/mysolutions](https://github.com/c0derabbit/Projects/tree/master/mysolutions) folder.**

 ## Credits